Delhi is a bustling backstreets, tingling taste buds and a journey back in time.

 If you prefer to drive to the airport, you’ll find a choice of 7 car parks, which are all easily accessible from the terminal by foot or via the courtesy shuttle bus.
 Book a car park space online in advance and save up to 70%.

 It’s easy to take public transport to the airport - you can travel either by bus or train.
 Buses drop you right at the terminal building.
 Alternatively, if you choose to travel by train, you will disembark at Birmingham International train station.
-From there, a free and frequent Air Rail link takes you to the terminal in just two minutes.
+There is then a short ride on the free Air-Rail link which will take you straight to the terminal building.

 Once you’re inside the terminal, you’ll find excellent facilities to use before you fly.
 With shops and restaurants, as well as a range of other amenities, such as lounges and a prayer room, our international airport has everything you need!

 Grabbing a bite to eat at Birmingham Airport couldn’t be easier, we’ve got a range of cafés, bars and restaurants for you to enjoy.
-You’ll find all your favourite coffee shops like Costa and Caffé Nero, as well as sit-down meal options like All Bar One, Factory Bar & Kitchen and Wetherspoon.
+You’ll find all your favourite coffee shops like Costa and Caffé Nero, as well as sit-down meal options like Factory Bar and Kitchen and Wetherspoon.
 Running a bit late?
-Grab something on the go for the plane: Pret a Manger has everything from sandwiches to soups, Wrapchic serve authentic Indian Grab & Go options, and Burger King is everyone’s fast food favourite.
+Grab something on the go for the plane: Pret a Manger has everything from sandwiches to soups, and Burger King is everyone’s fast food favourite.

 Arriving at Delhi Airport